 One of the most prevalent scams on the internet is fake online stores.
-If you’re an online shopper, you need to be especially careful.
+If you’re an online shopper, you need to be careful.
 Luckily, you can spot a fake online store if you know what to look for.

-In this article, we’re going to over some easy steps to confirm that the site you’re visiting is real — before you click “Buy now.”
+In this article, we’re going to go over some easy steps to confirm that the site you’re visiting is real — before you click “Buy now.”

 1. Scrutinize the URL

-2. Use a website checker
+2. Use a Website Checker

 You can check the legitimacy of any website by using online verification services.
 Here are two sites that do just that:

-4. Rely on your browser
+4. Rely on Your Browser

 If you keep your browser updated and have antivirus software on your computer, it should tell you when you’ve run across an unsafe site.
-Listen to it!

 If you see a “Not Secure” warning on your screen, back out of the site or close the page immediately.

-5. Look for a trust seal
+5. Look for a Trust Seal

 Hackers and scammers are constantly coming up with ways to trick even the most capable browsers these days.